YuhsiHu/C3-GS/README.md

   year      = {2025}
 }
 ```

+## ⚙️ Notice
+To support practical usage on a single GPU (e.g., RTX 3090/4090), the released code applies the Transformer only at the low-resolution level.

+Compared to the original paper setting (Transformer at both low and high resolution), this variant trades off a small drop in accuracy for significantly better efficiency and scalability.

 ## ❤️ Acknowledgements
 This repository builds on the excellent works of [MVSGaussian](https://github.com/TQTQliu/MVSGaussian), [MVSplat](https://github.com/donydchen/mvsplat).
 We sincerely thank the authors for their contributions to the community.